Azure, Cloud, Licensing, Oracle,

 Short Answer

-One (1) Processor covers (2) vCPUs in AWS and Azure for Enterprise Edition(s) if hyperthreading is enabled.
+One (1) Processor covers (2) vCPUs in AWS, Azure and GCP for Enterprise Edition(s) if hyperthreading is enabled.

 In-Depth Answer